tianrengao/SqueezeWave/README.md

 Link to the paper: TODO

-Audio samples of SqueezeWave is here: TODO
+Audio samples of SqueezeWave is here: https://tianrengao.github.io/SqueezeWaveDemo/

 We introduce 4 variants of SqueezeWave model in our paper.
 See the table below.